Barankin-Type Bound for Constrained Parameter Estimation: Example: DOA estimation for constant modulus discrete signal

-In this example, we are interested in the estimation of $\nu$ that represents the DOA of the signal.
-The CM signal phase and amplitude, $\phi$ and $\alpha$, respectively, are considered as nuisance parameters.
-Thus, we choose the weighting matrix \be \Wmat={\rm{diag}}(1,1,0,0). \ee In this case, by inserting \eqref{U_example} into the C-bias definition from \eqref{C-bias}, we obtain \be \ee In order to examine the mean-unbiasedness and C-unbiasedness of the CML estimator, we numerically evaluate its mean-bias and C-bias from \eqref{C_bias_examp} in Subsection \ref{subsec:Numerical results}, where the mean-bias is evaluated only for the estimation of $\nu$.\\
+In order to examine the mean-unbiasedness and C-unbiasedness of the CML estimator, we numerically evaluate its mean-bias and C-bias from \eqref{C_bias_examp} in Subsection \ref{subsec:Numerical results}, where the mean-bias is evaluated only for the estimation of $\nu$.